AWS Lambda

 Unwrap the JSON response from the function in the same way as an AWS API Gateway.

 Note that to use the unwrapAsApiGateway setting, your Lambda function must be capable of returning a response in the form that is required by an AWS API Gateway.
-Gloo Edge looks for a JSON response from the Lambda upstream that contains the following specific fields:
+Gloo Gateway looks for a JSON response from the Lambda upstream that contains the following specific fields:

 For more information, see the AWS Lambda documentation on how AWS API Gateways process Lambda responses.